MicrosoftDocs/azure-reference-other/stream-analytics-docs/reference-data-join-azure-stream-analytics.md

 To prevent performance degradations, reference join predicates (`ON` clause) should be defined via simple key equalities (`ON s.myKey = r.myKey`).
 Using complex expressions, or inequalities, will internally result in cross joins followed by filters (full scan vs lookup), which can severly impact the overall latency.

-When possible, prefere moving these complex expressions to the `WHERE` clause of the query step, or join the same Reference Data multiple times each with simpler conditions.
+When possible, move these complex expressions to the `WHERE` clause of the query step, or join the same Reference Data multiple times each with simpler conditions.

  ## See Also
 - [JOIN](join-azure-stream-analytics.md)